amabdallah/Test/docs/Networks.md

 ***Importance of maping data through scenarios***<p>
+ A Scenario represents the topological (network configuration of node and link instances) and the data and metadata changes in a network from a state to another state like existing case to climate change case.
+The Scenarios table contains metadata that describe a scenario like its name, description, and time horizon.
+A scenario addition in WaM-DaM helps:

-1. Referenceing multiple scenarios to the similar data.
-Thus avoid redunduncy and save space <p>
+1. References multiple scenarios to similar data.
+Thus avoid redunduncy and save space.
+For example, a time series data if inflow to a reservoir could be the same in two scenarios.
+Then we store one time sereis and then reference it to two senarios instead of storing two time sereis data for two scenarios <p>

 2. A user could run a query to find out the data differences between two scenarios.
-For example, what is the difference between the base case and climate change scenarios?<p>
+The differences could be in topology (network configuration of instances), data values for attributes, and metadata (e.g., source and method)?
+For example, what is the difference between the base case and climate change scenarios?  <p>
 The key table that maps out these similraties and differences is the ScenariosNodeORLinkBridge table.